 That’s ok.
 Proceed with the recipe as directed, and before putting the corn cobs on the grill, stick a soaked wooden skewer through the cob to use as a handle for eating.
 Or skip the handle entirely and have plenty of napkins at the ready.

 Make the lime mayo

 - 1/2 cup finely chopped fresh cilantro

 - 1/4 cup crumbled cotija or feta cheese

 - Mexican-style hot sauce, such as Cholula or Tapatío, for serving

-- 1. In a medium bowl, whisk together the mayonnaise, lime zest, and lime juice.
-Season the lime mayo with salt and pepper.
-You can refrigerate the lime mayo in an airtight container for up to 3 days.
+- In a bowl, whisk together the mayonnaise, lime zest, and lime juice and season with salt and pepper.
+(You can cover and refrigerate the lime mayo for up to 3 days.)